owstack/ows-wallet/app-template/resources/readme.md

 # Project Resources

-This directory contains a `src.sketch` file from which all other assets are exported or derived.
+Each app-template directory contains a `resources.sketch` file from which all other assets are exported or derived.

 ## Requirements